tperigo/WGU-NHP1/Program Overview Document.md

 # Program Overview Document

 ## A: Algorithm Selection
-The core algorithm that this program uses to solve the scenario problem is the **nearest delivery neighbor graph traversal algorithm**.
+The core algorithm that this program uses to solve the scenario problem is the **nearest delivery neighbor algorithm** for graph traversal.
 It is a heuristically greedy and self-adjusting algorithm

 > The algorithm code and its helpers can be found in `Graph.py`.